ongaikngee/210128_angularTest/README.md

 You can append to the existing README.md file the steps to run the application

+go the folder of the application, then type in the command $ ng serve

 ## API testing commands

 Append your test endpoint details